620 suspected fentanyl pills, other drugs found in Garden City apartment

 GARDEN CITY, Kan.
-(KSNW) — A Garden City man was arrested on suspicion of drug distribution on Tuesday after a search of a Garden City apartment.
+(KSNW) — A Garden City man was arrested on suspicion of drug distribution on Tuesday after a search of an apartment.

 Garden City police say on June 21, around 8 p.m., the Garden City/Finney County Joint Drug Task Force served a search warrant at an apartment at 2002 St. John St., as a part of an investigation.